Audience for this post

 One of my favorite tools.
 I don't think I can live without this tool anymore.
 Makes me sleep well, knowing my passwords are different for every single service i'm registered for.
 Does cost money, but worth every penny.
 1Password first came into my world by a recommendation from Troy Hunt at a conference.
 1Password have an amazing app for at least iPhone as well.
 Native app on MacOS works good and there's a Chrome extension too called 1Password X that works very neat.

 Tool for handling 2FA.
 Syncs across devices which is awesome if you happen to reformat your device or something like that, so you don't have to setup all 2FA accounts again.
 Take a look at their site.
+But actually, if you already have 1Password, you can use that for 2FA too!

 We use docker extensively in my team.
 Since we use Linux containers behind the scenes, it works well to collaborate with my colleagues using Windows as their OS of choice.
 Download and install from here.
 Free and cross-platform.
 Commands are the same everywhere.